 If you don’t have any symptoms, the only way you’ll know the bugs are present is to see dark stains on your bedding – that’s bug poo, containing your blood.
 Gross!

 Bed bugs know when to strike because they can actually sense when you’re in a deep sleep.
 The oxygen you give off in a deep rest is slightly different than the oxygen you give off in a light sleep, and, amazingly, the bugs are programmed to tell the difference.

 This allows them to come out and bite while you’re off in dreamland, and return to their hiding places before you wake up.

 Avoiding bed bugs in hotels: Do your research in advance

 The best place to search is bedbugregistry.com.
 This website relies on users to report outbreaks, then collects them in a nationwide database for the U.S. and parts of Canada.
-(Note: as of 2020, this website is often down.
+(Note: this website is often down.
 Here’s another site to try.)